Development¶

 Linting¶

 We use pylint as a static code analyzer to detect potential issues in the code.
+You can install & execute it by running those commands:

 In case of special "false positive" cases, checks can be disabled locally with #pylint disable=XXX